FatimaBOliveira/pands-project/README.md

 ## What the project does

 This repository includes:
-1. a notebook with my explanation of the data set;
+1. a [Python script](analysis.py), that loads the data and outputs it in a presentable way through summary of variables, visual representation and correlation;
-2. a [Python script](analysis.py), that loads the data and outputs it in a presentable way through summary of variables, visual representation and correlation;
+2. a notebook with explanation of the Python script and approach of the data set;
-3. a [txt file](Summary of each variable.txt) generated with Python, with the summary of the variables;
+3. a [txt file](https://github.com/FatimaBOliveira/pands-project/blob/b176e1d0cc1c133d192bd1a79386e40216491a59/Summary%20of%20each%20variable.txt) generated with Python, with the summary of the variables;
 3. images with the plotted data in histograms, bars and scatter plots, all generated with Python script.

 ## Why the project is useful